Brooks Canopy - Women's Review

 Features

 Our true favorite Brooks Canopy feature is the fact that it offers sun protection.
 The UPF 30 rating of the fabric makes it great for high-altitude runs.
-Its slightly heavier countenance coupled with its sun protection is perfect for chilly days under the harmful rays.
-Another update Brooks made is with the Canopy's reflectivity.
-Prior models were adorned with reflective stripes, but this iteration has general reflectivity woven throughout the entire jacket.
+Its breathability, coupled with its sun protection, is perfect for chilly days under harmful rays.